jnale-hub/jnale-hub/README.md

 #### 🔮 Future Goals:
 - Be a successful Software Engineer speacialized in AI and Machine Learning
 - Climb at least a dozen of mountains around the Philippines
-- Have a hydrophonics farm and beekeeping
+- Have a hydroponics farm and beekeeping
 - Just have a good computer (mine's trash)

 #### 💬 Get in Touch: